For the purposes of the Equal Opportunity, Diversity and Affirmative Action Policy, the following definitions and terms apply:

 Prohibited retaliation includes, but is not limited to: threats; intimidation; reprisals; continued harassment or misconduct; other forms of harassment; slander and libel; and adverse actions related to employment or education.
 Retaliation can be committed by individuals or groups, including friends, relatives or other associates of the person against whom a complaint is filed.
 Retaliation, even in the absence of proven sexual violence, sexual harassment, gender-based harassment, domestic violence, dating violence or stalking in an underlying complaint, constitutes a violation of this Policy that is just as serious as the main offense itself

-Please find examples and more information in the Equal Opportunity, Diversity and Affirmative Action Plan.
+Please find examples and more information in the university’s Equal Opportunity, Nondiscrimination, and Title IX Plan.